 You don’t need military level SOPs (Standard Operating Procedures) to keep the key process flowing within your business.
 During your monthly systems review, ‘walk’ through your processes from your customers’ perspective and highlight any bottlenecks.
 Determine the cause and effect of these bottlenecks, then, as a team, find a better way of working.

-Simply reducing the amount of duplication and the number of people involved (including yourself) in each process can make a significant difference.
+Simply reducing the amount of duplication and the number of people (including yourself) in each process can make a significant difference.
 Utilise or bring in digital systems where possible to create consistency.
 Clarifying policies such as customer complaints procedures, staff sickness, holiday requests, even using personal mobile phones and social media within the workplace can make processes more efficient.
 Over time, employees become more productive, resulting in a better level of customer service.

 3. Put the right people in the right jobs

 Look back at your organisational structure and ask yourself if your current staffing structure matches the ideal.
-There may be tough decisions to be made if the reality doesn’t fit with the desired end goal.
+There may be tough decisions to be made if the reality doesn’t fit with the end goal.

 “I don’t have the time to completely restructure my business.”